Violent memes and messages surging on far-left social media, a new report finds

 QAnon supporter, with Georgia primary victory, is poised to bring far-right conspiracy theory to Congress

-Reddit spokeswoman Anna Soeller, who reviewed an advanced copy of the report, said in a statement, “Reddit’s site-wide policies prohibit content that promotes hate, or encourages, glorifies, incites, or calls for violence against groups of people or individuals.
+Reddit spokeswoman Anna Soellner, who reviewed an advance copy of the report, said in a statement: “Reddit’s site-wide policies prohibit content that promotes hate, or encourages, glorifies, incites, or calls for violence against groups of people or individuals.
 In accordance with this, we have been proactively banning extremist groups devoted to violence across the political spectrum.”

 Twitter spokesman Trenton Kennedy said, “We welcome the chance to collaborate with external stakeholders on identifying and taking action on attempts to manipulate the conversation on Twitter.”

+Facebook spokeswoman Sarah Pollack said, "We’ve taken action against a number of the entities identified in this report through updated policies we announced this summer.
+We continuously study new trends in terminology, symbols, and memes for connections to offline violence and review organizations to determine whether they should be banned from our platform.”

-Though violent rhetoric and imagery flourish on both extremes of the political spectrum, an asymmetry exists between the way elected leaders and other public officials have oriented themselves toward this material on the left and the right.
-Progressive members of Congress have won praise from activists, and received criticism from others, for endorsing calls to defund police departments.
+Although violent rhetoric and imagery flourish on both extremes of the political spectrum, an asymmetry exists between the way elected leaders and other public officials have oriented themselves toward this material on the left and the right.
+Liberal members of Congress have won praise from activists, and received criticism from others, for endorsing calls to defund police departments.
 But none have been tied to the type of imagery that promotes violence against officers or the violent destruction of their equipment.

 Meanwhile, Marjorie Taylor Greene, who is poised to enter Congress after winning her Republican primary in a deep-red district in Georgia, ran an ad this year that showed her racking the slide of a semiautomatic rifle while warning antifa to “stay the hell out of northwest Georgia.”
-This month, Greene, an adherent of the QAnon conspiracy theory who Trump has labeled a “future Republican star,” posted a photoshopped image of herself holding a rifle next to Omar and two other congresswomen of color.
+This month, Greene, an adherent of the QAnon conspiracy theory whom Trump has labeled a “future Republican star,” posted an edited image of herself holding a rifle next to Rep. Ilhan Omar (D-Minn.) and two other congresswomen of color.
 She vowed to “go on the offense.”